Before You Apply

 Who can apply?

 Generally, the Colorado Health Foundation makes grants to the following types of organizations:

 - Colorado organizations classified as tax-exempt under section 501(c)(3)

 - Colorado public agencies, including state and local governments

 New or emerging organizations without 501(c)(3) status are permitted to apply through a tax-exempt organization acting as fiscal sponsor.
+The fiscal sponsor has full discretion and control over any awarded grant funds and should have the organizational capacity to manage and accept the risks involved with fiscal sponsorship.
 Please download the Foundation's fiscal sponsor policy and sample memorandum of understanding (MOU).
-On occasion, we will also make grants to organizations with a 501(c)(4) status.
 If you have any questions about your organization's eligibility, please do not hesitate to contact us at 303.953.3600 and ask to speak with grants management.